 Glycerin is widely used in cosmetics and most pharmaceutical products.
 This hydration-loving ingredient will moisturize your skin deeply and make it soft.
 Beeswax and Shea butter are common ingredients used to make creams or balms.
 Most of the products used to make your skincare range are vegan except for honey, beeswax, and some creams involving dairy products.

 Storing The Finished Products

 Do you know the best part about making your own cosmetic range is?
-You can use them when they are fresh, while the nutrients are at their highest concentration.
+You can use them when they are fresh, while the nutrients are at their highest concentration and you can also apply a finishing makeup with the same.
 These products can also be made in small batches, which is what makes them easy to store.
 Lotions and creams are prone to spoilage, and that’s why you need to pour them into a specially chosen container.
 And store them in a place that will maximize their shelf life.
 Certain products like facial masks or scrubs need to be applied right away, so no need to store them.

 Glass containers are best to store pretty much anything you make.
 Try to fill the glass jar or the container with as much quantity as possible.
 Contracted openings translate into less outside contact, which in turn helps to keep the product cleaner for a longer time.